Walavouchey/jisho-cli/README.md

 ## Running

 Make sure to have python 3 and pip installed.
-Using pyinstaller is recommended - just add the executable to the PATH environment variable.
+Using pyinstaller is recommended for Windows users - just add the executable to the PATH environment variable.

 ```
 pip install pyinstaller